lanceydancey/mcgrath/ubuntu.md

     ProxyJump 192.168.67.8
 ```

 You will only need one of the `Host` stanzas, since you're unlikely running both host systems.
-Your IP address may also differ as well.
+Your IP address may differ, as well.
 The key ingredient in either case is the use of the `ProxyJump` directive.
 This tells SSH to use the specified host as the bastion/jump host.
 Completely transparently after the initial connection.

 As long as you have your SSH keys configured on all 3 systems (host and 2 guests), connecting to your Ubuntu VM is as simple as typing `ssh ubuntu-win` or `ssh ubuntu-mac`.
 Or, you know, whatever you chose to name your systems.

+And really, this is how we want to do it right now.
+We'll get to port forwarding, but it's a major topic of conversation that we'll cover in detail later.
+For now, just use the bastion host.

 ## System configuration